 There are a lot of gray areas when it comes to determining a MLM from a pyramid scheme.
 It’s in these gray areas that fraud is often camouflaged within established companies because they don’t dry up and they continue to commit fraud and remain in business.

-That’s Herbalife’s structure.
+Someone people have tried to argue that is precisely Herbalife’s structure.
 They’ve been in business for nearly 40 years.

 They’ve adapted but haven’t really changed much.